If you would like to support this site, please consider Donating.

 General Information

-Ericameria nauseosa is an evergreen shrub that can grow up to 2.00 metres tall.
+Ericameria nauseosa is an evergreen shrub with a rounded crown; branching from the base; it can grow around 30 - 240cm tall.

 Known Hazards